 In 40% of incidents during 2023, the battery or device was stored in baggage or a package.
 Twenty-five percent of the time, data for device usage wasn't available.
 In 17% of incidents, the device was being carried or held by the person but was not in use; 10% of the time, incidents occurred while the device was in use.
 Notably, only 6% of incidents involved charging the battery or device using the aircraft's USB or AC outlets.
-Hypotheses that charging in-flight is a contributing factor to incidents may go underreported as TRIP only classifies a device as "charging" if the people involved in the incident verify that it was charging at the time.
+Hypotheses that charging in-flight is a contributing factor to incidents are not supported by the data; however, incidents may go underreported as TRIP only classifies a device as "charging" if the people involved in the incident verify that it was charging at the time.